-Pineapples: ESCALATED Supply will remain very light for the next 6 to 8 weeks minimum due to harvest shortfalls.
-Quality remains good.
-Sizing will continue to be a challenge during these shortfalls, and we may need to be flexible on sizing as 5-6ct fruit is very short with 7-8's plentiful.
+Pineapples: ESCALATED Supply will remain very light for the next 6 to 8 weeks at minimum due to harvest shortfalls and could be further impacted by the Longshoreman Strike affecting the Eastern Seaboard.
+Growers are currently working with OTR logistics to start their contingency plans, as this issue will not impact all ports, allowing them to transport products into the affected regions.
+Sizing will continue to be a challenge and only further complicated by the strike; we may need to be flexible on sizing as 5-6ct fruit is very short with 7-8s plentiful.
 The need to be flexible on sizing may be necessary to maintain consistent supply.
-We are closely observing the situation with the potential dockworkers strike and currently have limited additional information.
-However, some growers have already established contingency plans, as this issue will not impact all ports, allowing them to transport products into the affected regions.
+Quality is good.